-If film and video producers, directors and their crew wish to use College property to produce films, television shows, movies, commercials, and other media, the College will make its decision based upon the following procedural criteria.
+If film and video producers, directors and their crew wish to use University property to produce films, television shows, movies, commercials, and other media, the University will make its decision based upon the following procedural criteria.

 Following please find information about:

 - Categories and Discounts

 - University Identification and Use of Proprietary Images

 - Payments and Deposits